-• Prepare a letter documenting the match funding committed to this Agreement

-Page 6 of 16 Scope of Work and submit it to the CAM at least 2 working days prior to the kick-off meeting.
+• Prepare a letter documenting the match funding committed to this Agreement and submit it to the CAM at least 2 working days prior to the kick-off meeting.
 If no match funds were part of the proposal that led to the Energy Commission awarding this Agreement and none have been identified at the time this Agreement starts, then state such in the letter.
 If match funds were a part of the proposal that led to the Energy Commission awarding this Agreement, then provide in the letter a list of the match funds that identifies the: